cosmicc/LEDSmartClock/README.md

   0x1000 bootloader.bin \
   0x11000 partitions.bin \
   0x18000 ota_data_initial.bin \
-  0x20000 firmware.bin
+  0x20000 update.bin
 ```

 This is the safest recovery method from a local build because it writes the full image set used by the project.

 ### Prebuilt Release Artifacts

-GitHub releases are intended to include a `firmware.zip` package containing:
+GitHub releases include a `firmware.zip` package containing:

 - `firmware.bin`
-- `bootloader.bin`
+- `update.bin`
-- `partitions.bin`
+- `installer.txt`

 Notes:

+- `firmware.bin` is the merged first-install image used by the web installer and by manual USB flashing at offset `0x0`.
+- `update.bin` is the OTA application image used by the clock web UI after the device is already installed.
-- `firmware.bin` is the file used for OTA updates.
+- `installer.txt` is a short explainer that tells users which file is for first-time installs and which file is for OTA updates.
-- First-time USB flashing may also require `bootloader.bin` and `partitions.bin`.
-- A local PlatformIO build remains the most complete recovery path because it also includes `ota_data_initial.bin`.
+- A local PlatformIO build remains the most complete recovery path because it also includes `bootloader.bin`, `partitions.bin`, and `ota_data_initial.bin`.

 ## First Boot And Setup